EnyuPan/TLC-Schedule-Optimization/README.md

     * The file name should be `desired_hours.csv`.

 ## Configuration
-The program `main.py` gives the user the following prompts when run:
+The schedule creation program `main.py` gives the user the following prompts when run:

 * Consider campuses as a dimension?
 (Y/N)
     * If campus is considered, the program uses the 4D formulation (tutor, timeslot, subject, campus) and reads from `demand_matrix_3d.csv` and `availability_matrix_4d.csv`.